Wearing Proper Attire in CSSD

 It may seem like a no-brainer when deciding what attire is considered acceptable in the Central Sterile Supply Department (CSSD).
 However, coming from a time where sticky mats, cover suits, and shoe covers were a standard, recommendations change often and often cause confusion.
 Over the last decade, change has been constant and recommendations have varied.
-The current AORN standards were revised in 2019 (to be reviewed again in 2024) and points of view have changed to accommodate the pandemic.
 Below are the guidelines from both AAMI & AORN.

 Uniforms-